PARKS AND RECREATION

 CFS provides planning and design services to restore and develop open spaces including parks, trails and trailheads, recreation facilities, wetlands, and environmentally sensitive areas.
 We help communities prepare master planning documents to move forward with a renewed vision for implementing improved park services, outdoor programming, and new facilities.
 As a recognized expert in park and athletic field design, CFS works with stakeholders, coaches and groundskeepers to design modern fields, courts, shelters, play areas, signage, furnishings, and equipment.

 T.B.
 Hanna Station Park | Raymore, Missouri

-CFS worked with the City of Raymore to master plan their newest park located in the original town and home to the Original Town Farmer’s Market, the Depot shelter facility, the Raymore Honor Brick program and many community events.
-The park opened in May of 2020 and includes the first all-inclusive sprayground in the State of Missouri.
+CFS worked with the City of Raymore to master plan their newest park located in the original town and home to the the Depot shelter facility, the Raymore Honor Brick program and many community events.
+The park opened in September of 2020 and includes the first all-inclusive sprayground in the State of Missouri.
 The project also includes an all-inclusive playground, prefab restroom / concession / pump house, ice rink, renovated historic post office, and trail system.

 “Our relationship with CFS Engineers has been excellent.
 They are professional, courteous and client minded at all times.
 We could not be happier with our experience.”